ScilifelabDataCentre/OrderPortal/README.md

 | PUBLISHED   | Available to make orders from.                       |
 | ARCHIVED    | No longer available to make orders from.             |

-All state transitions are allowed.
+All state transitions are allowed by default.
 An order is not affected by the state changes of its original template.

+**Implementation note**: The states and allowed transitions should be defined in a configuration file (e.g. YAML) for each facility.
+This allows a facility to define other states than the default ones.
+It also allows new states to be added to an existing setup.
+The question whether current states should be possible to remove is left for a future decision; the assumption is that this is not allowed.

 Order
 -----